-During the year, Crowe U.K. LLP was re-appointed as auditor to the Company.
+Following the year end, Anstey Bond LLP was appointed as auditor to the Company.

 Provision of Information to Auditors

 Each of the persons, who are Directors at the time when this Directors' Report is approved, has confirmed that:

 - so far as that Director is aware, there is no information relevant to the audit of which the Company's auditors are unaware; and - each Director has taken all the steps that ought to have been taken as a director in order to be aware of any information needed by the Company's auditors in connection with preparing their report and to establish that the Company's auditors are aware of that information.